ardanil7/Blackjack-game/README.md

 # Blackjack-game

 This is the blackjack 14 game developed for Basys3 on VHDL.
-Gameplay is given the link below: https://www.youtube.com/watch?v=9JOR-qUCnJ8
+Gameplay is given in the link below: https://www.youtube.com/watch?v=9JOR-qUCnJ8